 This wasn’t a typical “new construction project”.
 It required a firm that really knows the ins and outs of the law as well as the local community and its leaders.
-“At SDG Law, we think outside of the box, but we know everyone in the box and can get the job done,” explains Kenneth M. Stenger, Attorney at Stenger, Roberts, Davis & Diamond.
+“At SDG Law, we think outside of the box, but we know everyone in the box and can get the job done,” explains Kenneth M. Stenger, Attorney at Stenger, Diamond & Glass LLP.
 Ken, a well-known name in the Mid-Hudson Valley, has more than 30 years of experience with Real Estate Law, Zoning and Commercial litigation.

 About the Project:

 What has been a vacant piece of land for the past 30 years will become a 93-room Hyatt Place Hotel (the first within a 60-mile radius of Poughkeepsie) and is scheduled to open in the Fall of 2018.
 The hotel is expected to generate $500,000 a year in tax revenue and close to $500,000 a year in salaries.
 The project will create 100 jobs for the Poughkeepsie area, between the construction phase and upon opening.
 Once opened, there will be 35 full time Hyatt Place employees as well as additional, ancillary jobs that will support the hotel’s business.
 The Hyatt Place Hotel will also add to the allure of Poughkeepsie being a tourist and business destination.
 Even with all these benefits, getting necessary approvals from the town to start construction wasn’t an easy task.